Care after kidney transplant

 Should I check my blood pressure?

 You should check your blood pressure as directed by your transplant team.
-The target blood pressure for people with a kidney transplant is less than 130/80.

 How can I control my blood pressure?